Research Funding New Zealand

 A new funding strategy for the science system

-Research Funding New Zealand will be set up under the existing Research, Science and Technology Act 2010.
-This ensures the board operates independently, fairly and transparently from the start.
-At the same time, a Ministerial Advisory Group consisting of the same members will provide advice to the Minister on the Pillar Investment Plans.
+RFNZ was established under the existing Research, Science and Technology Act 2010 to ensure that they operate independently, fairly and transparently.
+Separate from that, a Ministerial Advisory Group consisting of the same RFNZ members will provide advice to the Minister on the Pillar Investment Plans.
 Schedule 1 of the Act outlines the key components you would expect to see in a Terms of Reference.

 Research, Science, and Technology Act 2010(external link) — New Zealand Legislation

-When the new Science, Innovation and Technology legislation comes into effect, Research Funding New Zealand’s full scope and purpose will be defined under that law.
+When the new Science, Innovation and Technology legislation comes into effect, RFNZ’s full scope and purpose will be defined under that law.
 The board will be independent and not embedded in a government department.
 MBIE’s involvement is through providing secretariat support and the administration of the funding.

-The HRC will be disestablished with its functions transferred to either Research Funding NZ, MBIE, or Ministry of Health (MoH).
+The Health Research Council (HRC) will be disestablished and its functions will be transferred to either RFNZ, MBIE, or the Ministry of Health (MoH).

 The HRC operates under the Health Research Council Act 1990, and the transition of functions will be phased over time.
 The HRC will continue to run funding rounds until the new system is fully operational.
 Detailed planning is underway to ensure contracts, ethics processes, and advisory functions continue seamlessly.
 Researchers can be confident their work will not be interrupted.